 Julie was an Artist in Residence at SLOSS from 2001-2008.
 Ward graduated from The Ohio State University in 2010 with an MFA in Sculpture.
-In 2014 Ward completed a second MFA in Electronic Media from the University of Cincinnati’s department of Design, Architecture, Art, and Planning.
-Julie is currently an Associate Professor and Area Head of Sculpture at Florida Atlantic University in Boca Raton, FL.
+In 2014 Ward completed a second MFA in Electronic Media from the University of Cincinnati.
+Ward recently retired from Florida Atlantic University in Boca Raton, FL, where she was an Associate Professor and Area Head of Sculpture.
+She now lives in the Tennessee Valley and works as a full-time artist.

 Page Burch is a Lecturer of Sculpture and runs the Master Craftsman Program at Kennesaw